 We are very strict when it comes to word count.
 Every entry we receive is individually verified, and those that do not meet the parameters do not move on — even those that are a few words above or below the word count (to see how we check, visit our FAQ).
-Every submission to the Short Story Prize can be up to 2,500 words with no minimum requirement.
-Submissions to the Nonfiction Prize can to be up to 2,000 words, and every submission to Poetry Prize has to be up to 600 words.
+Submissions to the Short Story Prize can be up to 2,500 words with no minimum requirement.
+Submissions to the Nonfiction Prize can to be up to 2,000 words, and every submission to Poetry Prize can be up to 600 words.
 There is no minimum word requirement for our Prizes.

 2. Sending in work that has been published

 3. Including your name (and address) in the file

 The CBC Literary Prizes are blind competition.
 It's impossible to anonymously evaluate a text when you have the person's name sitting in the right hand corner of the last page.
 Please remove your name and any identifying information from your submission (except the title, of course).
 We have our own ways to keep track of who you are and what you wrote.

 4. Sending the wrong file

 Are you attaching the proper document?
 Sometimes we receive frantic emails from people who realize they've sent in the wrong version of their story.
 Some keep tinkering with it after it's been submitted and want to send a tighter version.
 By then it's too late.
 We only accept one version of each entry for evaluation.

 5. Sending photos, illustrations or other media along with your submission

 We've seen it all — pictures of cats, family portraits, mathematical diagrams, musical CDs — none of which gets sent along with your submission to our readers.
 So please, focus on your poem or story — not your pets.

 6. Choosing an illegible font or font size

 Be sure to think about the reader when submitting to the prizes.
 It's hard to read something in 10 pt "Cowboy" font.
 Be creative with your story and not its presentation on the page.
 The less distraction our readers have the better they will be able to read your work.